75vish/CODSOFT_TASK-2/README.md

-This project uses the Linear Regression algorithm as well as the data science steps such as analysis, preprocessing,feature engineering, modeling and evaluation to predict the ratings.
+This project uses the Linear Regression algorithm as well as the data science steps such as analysis, preprocessing, visualization, feature engineering, modeling and evaluation to predict the ratings.